home-assistant/home-assistant.io/source/_components/media_player.markdown

 footer: true
 ---

 Interacts with media players on your network.
-Please check the sidebar for a full list of supported devices.
+Please check the right sidebar for a full list of supported devices.

 ## {% linkable_title Services %}